 However, he found this novel difficult to get published because the villain of the piece is the abbot of a Buddhist monastery.
-At that particular time, Buddhism was rather popular in Japan, so a story about a depraved and murderous Buddhist abbot could hardly be expected to become a bestseller.
-His publisher wouldn't touch it, and that's why Van Gulik decided to write The Chinese Maze Murders instead.
-The Bell Murders wasn't published until 1955.

-Yet, even The Chinese Bell Murders isn't the first mystery novel Van Gulik wrote.
+At that particular time, Buddhism was rather popular in Japan, so a story about a depraved and murderous Buddhist abbot could hardly be expected to become a best-seller.
+His publisher wouldn't touch it, and that's why Van Gulik decided to write "The Chinese Maze Murders" instead.
+The "Bell Murders" wasn't published until 1955.
+Yet, even "The Chinese Bell Murders" isn't the first mystery novel Van Gulik wrote.
+1949

-And neither is the famous Dee Goong An, a translation of an ancient Chinese work called Wu Ze-tian si da qi-an (武则天四大奇案).
+武则天四大奇案 And neither is the famous "Dee Goong An", a translation of an ancient Chinese work called "Wu Ze-tian si da qi-an" (武则天四大奇案).
 Actually, it's only a partial translation.
-Our conference chairman, Prof. Idema, wrote a very interesting article on this subject.
-Its intriguing title is: The Mystery of the Halved Judge Dee Novel and it was published in 1974 in a Dutch literary magazine.
+Our conference chairman, Prof. Idema, wrote an interesting article on this subject which unfortunately, as far as I know, is only available in Dutch.
+Its intriguing title is: "The Mystery of the Halved Judge Dee Novel" and it was published in 1974 in a Dutch literary magazine.
 To find the very first mystery novel Van Gulik wrote, we have to go back in time even further.
 In 1930 Van Gulik entered Leiden University to study Chinese, Japanese and Law.
 He was looking forward to years of living a student's life, lots of parties, and so on.
 But fate had something completely different in store for him.
+1930-5

 Within a month he met Nellie Remouchamps, a widow who was 18 years his senior and had a son aged seven.
 Soon, he moved in with her.
 To the outside world he was just her lodger, but in reality they were practically living together as husband and wife.
 This lasted for five very happy years.
 Then Van Gulik left for Japan, and as they were saying goodbye Nellie told him never to write or try to see her again.
 He never did.
 Nellie died ten years later, during the Second World War.
 In those five happy years, Van Gulik managed to graduate and get a PhD in Eastern Literature and Philosophy, both with top honours.
 To earn himself a livelihood and augment Nellie's small pension, he wrote a number of articles for several Dutch magazines.
-I will just name a few to show you the breadth of his interest:
+I will just name a few of them to show you the breadth of his interest: Maths Alvorens met de bespreking van wiskundige werken verder te gaan, wilde ik eerst even het getallensysteem behandelen.
+Voor het rekenen bezigde men bamboestaafjes, waarmede de getallen van 1 tot 5 als volgt werden weergegeven: En van 5 tot 9: